sonusindhu/mark-one/examples/Forms/TextInput.md

   <TextInputExample />
 ```

-The following is an example of the TextInput component that does not include the optional `errorMessage` property.
-The `labelPosition` prop is not set and defaults to `POSITION.LEFT.`
+Error Message example: The optional `errorMessage` prop is not set.
 ```jsx
   import { useState } from 'react';
   const TextInputExample = () => {